ano-js/anojs/README.md

   - Learn more about software engineering
   - Network with fellow collaborators

-* You can become a contributor today just by going to [https://anojs.com/join-us](anojs.com/join-us) and entering your GitHub username. *
+<b> You can become a contributor today just by going to [https://anojs.com/join-us](anojs.com/join-us) and entering your GitHub username. </b>